mayankk2308/mkdatadetector/README.md

 # Purpose

 While **Apple's** `NSDataDetector` is useful for extracting useful information from natural language text, I find it cumbersome to use a little difficult to adopt.
-To circumvent this issue, I am developing an encapsulating framework called 'MKDataDetector' to streamline the original API and simplify its usage and application.
+To circumvent this issue, I am developing an encapsulating framework called `MKDataDetector` to streamline the original API and simplify its usage and application.

 # Usage